spantaleev/nextcloud-docker-ansible-deploy/docs/configuring-playbook-reverse-proxy.md

 - `nextcloud_playbook_traefik_role_enabled` (default `true`) - controls whether the Traefik role will execute or not.
 Setting this to `false` disables Traefik and doesn't touch `/devture-traefik` (which is potentially managed by another playbook)

 - `nextcloud_playbook_traefik_labels_enabled` (default `true`) - controls whether Traefik container labels are attached to services.
 You may disable Traefik with the variables above, yet still keep attaching labels, so that a separately-installed Traefik instance can reverse-proxy to these services.
-Even if you're not using Traefik at all, flipping this to `false` is generally not necessary, since having a few labels on containers doesn't hurt
+If you're not using Traefik at all, flip this to `false`

 - `nextcloud_playbook_reverse_proxyable_services_additional_network` (default `traefik`) - additional container network for reverse-proxyable services (like `nextcloud-reverse-proxy-companion`).
 We default these to the `traefik` network for the default Traefik installation's benefit, but you can set this to another network